 When we speak of creativity in business and marketing – what exactly do we mean by that?

 We often associate creativity with a talent – writing, art or design.
-It can also apply to innovation or solutions.
-It’s the way we create campaigns to attract our audience’s attention to drive action.
+It also applies to innovation or solutions.
+It can also mean the way we create campaigns to attract our audience’s attention to drive action.

 There are lots of ways to tap into creativity.
 However, coming up with ideas isn’t the only challenge.
 Despite the creative agency perception of bean bags and games rooms, a lot more goes on behind the process.